Published on April 11, 2023 by Mahesh Agrawal, GARP ERP

 About the Author

-Mahesh has over 14 years of experience in commodity and macroeconomic research and has been associated with Acuity Knowledge Partners (Acuity) since September 2012.
-At Acuity, he supports a leading European investment bank’s commodity research desk in analysing commodity markets, preparing research notes and creating presentations for conferences and client interactions.
-Mahesh holds a master’s in Science (Energy Trading) from the University of Petroleum and Energy Studies, Gurugram, and a Bachelor of Science from Bikaner University, Bikaner.
+Mahesh has over 12 years of experience in commodities research and has been associated with Acuity Knowledge Partners since September 2012.
+He is responsible for analysing aspects of the commodities, FX and macroeconomic markets.
+He supports a leading European investment bank’s commodities research desk in analysing commodity markets, preparing research notes and making presentations for conferences and client interactions.
+Mahesh holds a Master of Science (Energy Trading) from the University of Petroleum and Energy Studies, Gurugram and a Bachelor of Science from University of Bikaner, India.

 Like the way we think?